 The bill was drafted by former Rio Grande do Norte Senator Jean Paul Prates - now the newly appointed CEO of state energy incumbent Petrobras.
 An offshore wind enthusiast, he has raised expectations that the company will review its strategic plan for 2023-27 to boost investment in renewable energy, and offshore wind specifically.
-A significant shift may take time, but with its strong wind supply chain and well-established setting guidelines on the use of maritime space and the exploitation of natural resources - came into force in June 2022, a draft bill on offshore energy regulation (PL 576/2021) started making its way through parliament and two ordinances provided guidelines on the use of maritime areas and the creation of a onestop-shop for project licensing.
-Brazil could position itself as a regional leader in an area with several countries poised to invest heavily in offshore wind energy.
+A significant shift may take time, but with its strong wind supply chain and well-established offshore engineering expertise, setting guidelines on the use of maritime space and the exploitation of natural resources - came into force in June 2022, a draft bill on offshore energy regulation (PL 576/2021) started making its way through parliament and two ordinances provided guidelines on the use of maritime areas and the creation of a onestop-shop for project licensing.

-With its strong wind supply chain and wellestablished offshore engineering expertise, Brazil could position itself as a regional leader offshore engineering expertise,
+With its strong wind supply chain and wellestablished offshore engineering expertise, Brazil could position itself as a regional leader